 - develop appropriate thinking, learning and communication skills to create develop lively and enquiring minds capable of independent thought and to foster a creative, aesthetic and spiritual awareness;

 - nurture and inspire every child and foster and encourage individual talents to enable them to meet future challenges and embrace opportunities in a changing world so that they can become aware of, and take responsibility for, the world in which they live;

 - encourage a caring attitude for each other, with emphasis on politeness, thoughtfulness, empathy and good manners; our S.T.E.P. approach is promoted throughout the school – Sorry, Thank you, Excuse me, Please;

-- give our children the confidence to use initiative and common sense, enabling them to become independent, adaptable, and socially and morally responsible members of society in which they can contribute.
+- give our children the confidence to use initiative and common sense, enabling them to become independent, adaptable, resilient and socially and morally responsible members of society in which they can contribute.

 At Mill Lane we believe that all children have a right to an excellent quality of education and we are committed to ensuring that all children achieve their full potential.
 We believe that high standards with regard to learning, ensures that children are engaged, challenged and motivated.
 Experiences include feeling happy and secure, having a sense of belonging, extending life experiences, achieving the best standards possible, developing a love for learning, a thirst for knowledge and aspiration for the future.
 All of our children are engaged, challenged and motivated as learning is brought to life.
 21st Century learning means understanding the past and preparing our children for the future.
 Making learning enjoyable and memorable through first-hand and real-life experiences allows our children to make connections and practically apply the skills they have learned in class.